What Is State Unemployment Insurance Tax?

 - New employer rate: 4.1%

-Your startup would owe $533 in SUI taxes annually for each employee.
+That’s $533 in SUI taxes annually for each employee on your New York payroll.

 2026 SUI Tax Rates and Wage Bases by State

-The following table shows new employer rates (for non-construction businesses), experience rate ranges for established employers, and 2026 taxable wage bases.
+The table below shows new employer rates (for non-construction businesses), experience rate ranges for established employers, and 2026 taxable wage bases.
 Data compiled from PayrollOrg, Ballotpedia, state agency announcements, and Nextep.

-If your startup must pay SUI taxes in multiple states, use this chart to help you estimate your tax liability for each one.
+If you’re paying SUI taxes in multiple states, use this as a starting point to estimate your liability for each one.

 | State | New Employer Rate | Experience Rate Range | 2026 Taxable Wage Base |